unisonweb/unison/development.markdown

 ### I get an error about unison/sql/something

 This codebase uses symlinks as a workaround for some inconveniences in the `here` package.
 Support for symlinks in Windows is relatively new, and isn't enabled by default.
-As a result, your cloned copy of the code probably won't work.
+As a result, your cloned copy of the code probably won't build.

 First you'll need to enable "Developer Mode" in your Windows settings.
 Then you'll need to enable symlink support in your `git` configuration, e.g.